xiaoyunyang/xiaoyunyang.github.io/content/about.md

 ## Trivia
 * I have the honor of serving 5 years of active duty in the military at Naval Reactors.
 I commissioned in 2013 through the Navy Reserved Officer Training Corp (ROTC).
 * Here are some words that describe me:  Love learning, independent, pragmatic, inquisitive, adaptable, good communicator, diligent, attention to detail.
 * I have a little dog called Ollie.
-He's a Shichon Teddy Bear.
+He gives high-fives.
 * I'm an immigrant.
 I moved to the US from China in 2002.
 I became a citizen in 2003.
 * I've always lived in cities.
 The cities in which I've lived include Shanghai, New York, Pittsburgh, and Washington DC.
 * When I was a junior in college, I spent a summer studying German at the Goethe Institut in Bonn, Germany.
 During my stay, I traveled all over Germany and Western Europe.
 * I love to travel and enjoy [couchsurfing](https://www.couchsurfing.com/people/xiaoyun.yang.7).
 The best cities that I visited are Berlin, Brussels, Copenhagen, Vienna, Edinburgh, Oslo, and Tokyo.
+* My favorite anime is Hunter x Hunter.

 **PS**:  If you are wondering how I built this website, I'm using [Hugo](https://gohugo.io/) for the static site generator engine and the beautiful [tranquilpeak](https://github.com/kakawait/hugo-tranquilpeak-theme) theme.
 I'm [hosting it from github](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
 I wrote a [blog post](/post/using-hugo-to-build-a-personal-brand-website/) about this.